carpentries/instructor-training/_episodes/03-expertise.md

 How can you make sure that expert awareness gaps are not negatively affecting your workshop?
 Keep in touch with your learners through frequent formative assessment!
-If you stumble into an expert awareness gap, create confusion by using interchangeable terms, or accidentally quell rather than inviting questions, formative assessment has the power to bring these problems to the surface.
+If you stumble into an expert awareness gap, create confusion by using interchangeable terms, or accidentally discourage rather than inviting questions, formative assessment has the power to bring these problems to the surface.
 As you develop teaching skill, you may be able to avoid these pitfalls.
 Until then, becoming aware of when they occur will help you to keep their impact under control.